Water politics: Human Rights

-There have been many agreements set in place to try and avoid inequality and conflict with the use of water.
+There have been many agreements set in place to try to avoid inequality and conflict with the use of water.
 Still, international leaders are struggling with incorporating bilateral and multilateral agreements to ensure efficient and fair water allocation.
 For instance, there are approximately 275 river basins and 270 ground water aquifers with policies that manage the sharing of the resource by two or more nations.
 Despite the use of policies in the shared management of water, there have been multiple conflicts between nations because of poor water allocation.
 Likewise, there has been over 300 water treaties signed internationally in dealing with water sharing yet the management and allocation of water is still unresolved.
 Currently, policies and agreements intended to address water politics and allocation between nation states are insufficient.
 The United Nations has not presented an initiative to create a strategic framework to penalize nations, which have water conflicts.
 Without enforcement of such policies and frameworks nations feel minimal pressure in complying with policies, resulting in continued inefficient practice of water politics.
 There has been a demand from countries and interest groups for the United Nations to set out a policy with rules and boundaries on water sharing and allocation.
 This policy must include clear-cut penalties for countries that go against the policies.